blogmywiki/microbit-video/README.md

 - Connect pin 0 to a 680 ohm resistor, and then to the centre pin.
 - Connect the plug to the composite video input of a TV and select the relevant AV input.
 You should see two boxes, one empty, one filled, some text and a counter.

 For some reason this worked for me much better with the micro:bit powered off batteries.
 If I powered it off the TV's USB socket or a mains socket on the same earth ring as the TV, the contrast was very poor.
-I expect an improvement to the circuit would fix that, grateful for suggestions.
+I expect an improvement to the circuit would fix that, I'd be grateful for suggestions.

 ![wiring diagram](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-diagram-white.png)